 Moving from one developmental Inquiring System to another, more complex, one is called "life".
-While the era of Common Sense is void of any sense of conflict, in Understanding there is a firm grasp of conflict and opposition, and therefore also of how to separate one thing, A, from another, non-A.

-Becoming aware of the fact that things can be in conflict with each other is the achievement of Understanding.
-However, "Understanding" does not know what to do with conflict, declaring it simply "false" and thus getting it out of the way by denigrating it as "false".
+While the era of Common Sense is void of any sense of conflict, in Understanding there is a firm grasp of conflict and opposition, and therefore also of how to separate one thing, A, from another, non-A. Becoming aware of the fact that things can be in conflict with each other is the achievement of the Understanding.
+However, the Understanding does not know what to do with conflict, declaring it simply "false" and thus getting it out of the way by denigrating it as "false".